 Microsoft board to review sexual harassment, discrimination policies

-Jan 13 (Reuters) - Microsoft Corp MSFT.O will review the effectiveness of the company's sexual harassment and gender discrimination policies and practices in response to a shareholder proposal that passed at its latest annual meeting, its board of directors said on Thursday.
+Jan 13 (Reuters) - Microsoft Corp MSFT.O will review the effectiveness of its sexual harassment and gender discrimination policies and practices in response to a shareholder proposal that passed at its latest annual meeting, the company's board said on Thursday.

-The review will produce a transparency report that summarizes the results of any sexual harassment investigations in recent years against its directors and senior executives, including allegations that a board committee probe beginning in 2019 involved Bill Gates, the board said.
+The review will produce a transparency report with results of any sexual harassment investigations in recent years against the company's directors and senior executives, including allegations that a board committee probe beginning in 2019 involved Bill Gates, the board said.

+Data on the number of cases investigated and their resolution is also expected to be part of the review along with steps that have been taken to hold employees, including executives, accountable for sexual harassment or gender discrimination.

+Microsoft said last year it conducted a probe into co-founder Bill Gates' involvement with an employee almost 20 years ago after the company was told in 2019 that he had tried to start a romantic relationship with the person.

+Gates stepped down from the Microsoft board in 2020.
+In previous public comments, a spokesperson for Gates has denied that his departure was linked to the probe.

+A request for comment sent to Bill Gates at his Gates Foundation email address was not immediately returned.

-Microsoft's board said it has hired outside law firm Arent Fox to assist in the review.
+Microsoft's board said it has hired outside law firm Arent Fox to assist in the review, at the end of which Arent would make public a version of the report detailing its findings and recommendations.

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))